-Recovery Skills Group – Clients learn and develop lifelong recovery skills through didactic and interactive skills groups.
-These skills groups highlight important components for recovery and teach clients how to build a healthy relationship between mind, body, and food.
+Recovery Skills Group – In this group clients learn and develop lifelong recovery skills through didactic and interactive skills groups.
+These skills groups highlight important components for recovery, and teach clients how to build a healthy relationship between mind, body, and food.
 Groups draw upon philosophies of Intuitive Eating (Tribole and Resch), Don’t Diet Live It (Andrea Wachter), and Carolyn Costin’s 8 Keys to Recovery.
 There are 3 Skills Groups each week for PHP clients.

-Nutrition Education – Clients learn the fundamentals of nutrition from a registered dietitian.
-Clients are educated about what their bodies need and learn how to identify hunger and fullness cues and how to separate emotions from food.
-PHP and IOP clients attend this group 2 times per
+Nutrition Education – In this group clients learn the fundamentals of nutrition from a registered dietitian.
+Clients are educated about what their bodies need, and learn how to identify hunger and fullness cues and how to separate emotions from food.
+PHP and IOP clients attend this group 2 times per week.

-Art Therapy – Clients use the creation of art as therapy and as a restorative practice.
+Art Therapy – In this group clients use the creation of art as therapy and restorative practice.
 Art therapy group also facilitates processing and self-expression through non-verbal, creative outlets.
 PHP clients attend art therapy once per week.

 Yoga and Meditation - This group fosters somatic awareness and teaches clients how to tune-in and partner with their body, rather than fight against it or avoid it through their eating disorders.
-Clients learn how to collaborate and listen to their bodies and develop a healthier and more loving relationship with their physical self; clients experience what it feels like to be in their body without judgment.
+Clients learn how to collaborate and listen to their bodies and develop a healthier and more loving relationship with their physical self, experiencing what it feels like to be in their body without judgment.
 PHP clients attend Yoga and Meditation once per week.

-Life Skills Group - This group focuses on the fundamental skills of daily life; clients are assisted in organizing aspects of their daily live which their eating disorders have interfered with.
+Life Skills Group - This group focuses on the fundamental skills of daily life, and clients are assisted in organizing aspects of their daily life which their eating disorders have interfered with.